 La Maison des Esclaves

-The House of Slaves was reconstructed and opened as a museum in 1962 largely through the work of Boubacar Joseph Ndiaye (1922 – 2009).
-Ndiaye was an advocate of both the memorial and proclamation that slaves were held in the building in great numbers and from here transported directly to the Americas.
-Eventually becoming curator of the Museum, Ndiaye claimed that more than a million slaves passed through the doors of the house.
-This belief has made the house both a tourist attraction and the site for state visits by world leaders to Senegal.
+The House of Slaves was reconstructed and converted into a museum in 1962, largely through the efforts of Boubacar Joseph Ndiaye (1922 – 2009).
+As a staunch advocate of the memorial, Ndiaye asserted that a vast number of slaves were held in this building and were directly transported to the Americas from here.
+He claimed that over a million slaves had passed through the doors of the house.
+This belief has transformed the house into a major tourist attraction and a venue for state visits by world leaders to Senegal.

-Despite the controversy, the Maison des Esclaves is a central part of the Gorée Island UNESCO World Heritage site, named in 1978, and a major draw for foreign tourists to Senegal.
-Only 20 minutes by ferry from the city centre of Dakar, 200,000 visitors a year pass through the Museum here.
-Many, especially those descended from enslaved Africans, describe highly emotional reactions to the place, and the pervasive influence of Ndiaye's interpretation of the historical significance of the building: especially the Door of No Return through which Ndiaye argued millions of enslaved Africans left the continent for the last time.
-Before his death in 2008, Ndiaye would personally lead tours through basement cells, out through the Door of No Return, and hold up to tourists iron shackles, like those used to bind enslaved Africans.
+Despite the controversy surrounding its history, the Maison des Esclaves is a fundamental part of the Gorée Island UNESCO World Heritage site, designated in 1978, and a significant draw for international tourists visiting Senegal.
+Located just 20 minutes by ferry from Dakar's city center, the museum sees around 200,000 visitors annually.
+Many visitors, particularly those of African descent, report experiencing powerful emotional reactions to the site, influenced by Ndiaye's interpretation of its historical significance, especially the Door of No Return, which, according to Ndiaye, witnessed the departure of millions of enslaved Africans from the continent for the last time.
+Before his death in 2008, Ndiaye used to personally guide tours through the basement cells, leading out through the Door of No Return, and present to tourists the iron shackles that were used to bind enslaved Africans.

 Discover more Museums of African Modern Art >